Camelot (film)

 Camelot is a 1967 American musical fantasy drama film directed by Joshua Logan and written by Alan Jay Lerner, based on the 1960 stage musical of the same name by Lerner and Frederick Loewe.
-It stars Richard Harris as King Arthur, Vanessa Redgrave as Guenevere, and Franco Nero as Lancelot.
-The cast also features David Hemmings, Lionel Jeffries, and Laurence Naismith.
+It stars Richard Harris as King Arthur, Vanessa Redgrave as Guenevere, Franco Nero as Lancelot, David Hemmings as Mordred and Lionel Jeffries as Pellinore.

-In April 1961, the rights to produce a film adaptation of Camelot were obtained by Warner Bros. with Lerner attached to write the screenplay.
-However, the film was temporarily shelved as the studio decided to adapt My Fair Lady into a feature film first.
+In April 1961, Warner Bros. obtained the rights to produce a film adaptation, with Lerner attached to write the screenplay.
+However, it was temporarily shelved as the studio decided to adapt My Fair Lady first.
 In 1966, development resumed with Joshua Logan hired as director.
 Original cast members Richard Burton and Julie Andrews were approached to reprise their roles from the stage musical, but both declined and were replaced with Harris and Redgrave.
 Filming took place on location in Spain and on the Warner Bros. studio lot in Burbank, California.

-Camelot was released on October 25, 1967, to mixed reviews from critics, but was a commercial success, grossing $31.5 million against a $13 million budget, becoming the tenth highest-grossing film of 1967.
-The film received five nominations at the 40th Academy Awards and won three; Best Score, Best Production Design, and Best Costume Design.
-It also won three Golden Globe Awards; Best Actor – Motion Picture Musical or Comedy (Richard Harris), Best Original Song (for "If Ever I Would Leave You"), and Best Original Score.
+Camelot was released on October 25, 1967, to mixed reviews, but was a commercial success, grossing $31.5 million against a $13 million budget and becoming the tenth highest-grossing film of 1967.
+It received five nominations for the 40th Academy Awards and won three: Best Score, Best Production Design, and Best Costume Design.
+It also won three Golden Globe Awards, for Best Actor – Motion Picture Musical or Comedy (Richard Harris), Best Original Song (for "If Ever I Would Leave You"), and Best Original Score.